-The United States has blamed the Myanmar military for the ongoing violence, but has so far refrained from condemning the civilian government.
-The United States fears that undue pressure on the Myanmar Government may result in a backlash against the fragile democratization process.
+The United States has blamed the Myanmar military for the ongoing violence.
+The United States fears that undue pressure on the Myanmar Government may result in a backlash against the fragile democratization process, but has nevertheless called on the Security Council to exert pressure on the civilian government to recognize the situation in Rakhine State.
 The United States has, however, been explicit in its condemnation of the ongoing violence and has cancelled planned military cooperation with the Myanmar military.

-The United States ambassador to the United Nations has described the actions of the Myanmar authorities as a "brutal, sustained campaign to cleanse the country of an ethnic minority".
+The United States ambassador to the United Nations has described the actions of the Myanmar authorities as a "ethnic cleansing".
 She further stated that the Government of Myanmar has refused to recognize the seriousness of the situation.
 The retaliation of the Myanmar security forces is disproportionate and undermines the democratic transition.